 - 1. Costs associated with training programs directly related to supporting the enforcement of federal immigration laws, primarily the Warrant Service Officer (WSO) training, Jail Enforcement Model (JEM) training, and the 287(g) Task Force Model (TFM) training.
 The Warrant Service Officer program provides certification for law enforcement personnel to perform limited functions of an immigration officer within a jail or corrections facility to assist ICE in ensuring that unauthorized aliens are not released into the community.
 The Jail Enforcement Model authorizes ICE to delegate to state and local law enforcement officers the authority to perform specified immigration officer functions under the agency's direction and oversight in a jail or corrections setting.
-Trained staff partners with ICE to identify and process criminal aliens from the U.S. The Task Force Model allows ICE through the delegation of specified immigration officer duties to work with local law enforcement agencies to enforce limited immigration authority during routine police enforcement duties.
-This model allows state and local agencies to carry out immigration enforcement activities in non-custodial settings while under ICE supervision and oversight. - a.
-Reimbursable training costs should be additional costs associated with training materials, travel, personnel costs associated with training (overtime cost incurred up to time and a half of the member's hourly pay); reimbursement for backfilling is not permitted. - b.
+Trained staff partners with ICE to identify and process criminal aliens from the U.S. The Task Force Model allows ICE through the delegation of specified immigration officer duties to work with local law enforcement agencies to enforce limited immigration authority during routine police enforcement agencies to enforce limited immigration authority during routine police enforcement activities in non-custodial settings while under ICE supervision and oversight. - a.
+Reimbursable training costs should be additional costs associated with training materials, travel, personnel costs associated with training; reimbursement for backfilling is not permitted. - b.
 Overtime costs, including associated fringe benefits, for hours spent in training.
 All overtime reimbursements shall be in accordance with the participating agency's established pay policy/procedures and shall not exceed time and a half of the officer's hourly pay. - c.
 We recommend the Board limit total reimbursement to a fixed percentage of the sworn or certified workforce for larger law enforcement or detention agencies to ensure equitable access to legislated funds.
-This will help ensure that multiple agencies, particularly small and medium-sized agencies, as well as those from fiscally restrained counties in Florida, can benefit from the program.
+This will help ensure that multiple agencies, particularly small and medium-sized agencies, as well as those from fiscally constrained counties in Florida, can benefit from the program.
 We propose the following reimbursement limits: - Large agencies (over 75 sworn/certified personnel): up to 20% - Medium agencies (31-75 sworn/certified personnel): up to 30% - Small agencies (30 and under sworn/certified personnel) or agencies located in fiscally constrained counties: up to 50%